anthonyrka/toythereum/README.md

 # Toythereum
-A simple python implementation useful for checking a crypto wallets ethereum balance on the mainnet.
+A simple python implementation useful for checking a crypto wallet's ether balance on the mainnet.
 This tutorial leverages the Web3.py [library](https://web3py.readthedocs.io/en/latest/quickstart.html).
 ## Getting Started
 Ensure your development environment is running Python3.
 For best results I recommend running a python virtual machine (see instructions below).